bloomdata-com-my/datasets/README.md

 #### geolocation table:
 ```
-- The 'geolocation.csv' file has no missing values but contains duplicate values in all columns.
+- The 'geolocation.csv' file has no missing values but contains duplicate values in all the columns.
 +---+-----------------------------+-----------+----------------+------------------+
 |   | Column                      | Data Type | Missing Values | Duplicate Values |
 +---+-----------------------------+-----------+----------------+------------------+